vmware-tanzu/velero/design/plugin-backup-and-restore-progress-design.md

 #### VolumePluginBackup CR

-There is no change in volume.SnapshotSpec.
-Below is the same for reference:
+There is one addition to volume.SnapshotSpec, i.e., ProviderName.
+Below is the updated one:

 ```
 type SnapshotSpec struct {